- Published on

 - Trunk-Based Development: Here, the focus is on frequent integration into the main branch, which helps minimize merge conflicts and ensures the codebase stays up to date.

-- Environment-Based Branching: Ideal for larger teams or more complex projects, this strategy uses separate branches for development, staging, and production environments, ensuring smooth transitions between stages.
+- Environment-Based Branching: Ideal for larger teams or more complex projects, this strategy uses separate branches for development, staging, and production environments (e.g., dev, staging, main), ensuring smooth transitions between stages.
+Each environment branch reflects a deployment target, and code is promoted from one to the next through pull requests or automated pipelines.

 What challenges do teams face when managing branches in a monorepo, and how can they overcome them?